juliaf1/devmountain-foundations/README.md

 # Devmountain Foundations
 ### Welcome!
 This repository contains my solutions to all exercises covered during the 16-weeks Devmountain Foundations bootcamp.
-All challenges are grouped by unit, and final assessments can be found on their respectives unit folder.
+All challenges are grouped by unit, and final assessments can be found on their respectives units folder.

 ---